Sparking Creativity in a Digital World

 Are you ready to unlock the secrets of creativity in the workplace and explore the exciting possibilities of the digital age?

+In this episode, we delve into the fascinating world of design, technology, and innovation with Creativity Strategist, CEO Advisor and Author Natalie Nixon.
+Also in this episode, join our special guests Carmen Cruz and Michelle Rotherham from CannonDesign as we discuss the importance of defining creative time, embracing new digital tools like the Metaverse and AI, and fostering collaboration in the design industry.
 Discover how to combat the challenges of creativity in a time-starved world and find inspiration to design the future you envision.
 Whether you’re a seasoned pro or just curious about the creative process, this episode has something for everyone.
 Tune in and get ready to supercharge your creativity!

 • Learn why implementing creative thinking in your team is crucial and discover the immense value of fostering workplace creativity.